OlleKahreZall/ml-cluster/README.md

 # README #

+### Migration from Bitbucket

+The project migrated from an original bitbucket repository, the reason is that the weekend before the deadline Bitbucket was on maintanance and that was the source of undesired problems. https://bitbucket.org/adricu8/github_stargazers/src/master/

 ### Repository for project 3 Data Engineering 2 course ###

 * Setting up the cluster
 * Setting up Git hooks
+* Scaling the workers

 ### Setting up the cluster ###